machine-learning-apps/actions-ml-cicd/README.md

    - **see-payload.yaml & see_token.yaml** - these files were used for debugging and can be safely ignored.
 - **/action_files**: these are a collection of shell scripts and python files that are run at various steps in the workflow files mentioned above.
 - **/src** - these are the files that define the pre-processing and training of the model.
 These files are copied into the appropriate Docker container images in the workflow when the workflow is triggered.

+## Recommended Way Of Getting Started With GitHub Actions and MLOps

+The example in this repo is end-to-end and requires familiarity with Kubernetes and GitHub Actions to fully understand.
+When starting out, we recommend automating one part of your workflow, such as reporting experiment tracking or deploying models.
+As you learn more about the syntax of GitHub Actions you can increase the scope of your workflow as appropriate.

+For any questions, please open an issue in this repo.